mec208/multinational-retail-data-centralisation/README.md

 Two get methods of the API were used within the `DataExtractor`.
 These use the `requests` module.

 The first get method, implemented by the method `list_number_of_stores` returns the number of stores.
-The second method `retrieve_stores_data` returns the data for each store, using the response from the first method to parameterise a loop, and then combines these into a single DataFrame.
+The second method `retrieve_stores_data` returns the data for each store, using the response from the first method to parameterise a loop, and then combine these into a single DataFrame.

 Key `DataCleaning` tasks for store data include:
 - correction of latitude and longitude data for each store, and conversion of these to numeric variables.
 - processing of opening date from text into a date variable with standardised formatting
-- extraction of store postal code/zipcode from the address string, accounting for country-specific conventions.
+- extraction of postcodes / zipcodes from the address column to a separate column, accounting for country-specific conventions.

 ## Product Data